eric-feng-2011/DataViz/README.md

 ## How to Use

 ### Plotting the PCA in 3D
-When the application first starts the user should see a main menu that looks something like the following:
+When the application first starts the user should see a main menu that looks something like the following.
+This menu is only viewable outside the headset as, through personal experience, inputting information via keyboard and mouse is easier than via the Vive.

 <img width="474" alt="vr app menu 1" src="https://user-images.githubusercontent.com/31462296/41296176-fbe6155c-6e21-11e8-9bbb-f27565770840.png">